-However, learning Git is more complicated than learning SVN or CVS.
-Complex commands and a less intuitive user interface can sometimes lead to unwanted states, including a state called detached HEAD.
+Git is fast, scalable, and has more commands and flexibility than older version control systems (VCS).
+But learning Git is more complicated than it was with older systems.
+Complex commands and a less intuitive user interface can sometimes lead to unwanted states, including the detached HEAD state.
 In this article, we will explore what the Git detached HEAD state is and some situations that cause it.
 Then, we will demonstrate how to save or discard changes in a detached head so you can quickly recover from the situation.

 Below is a diagram of the Git HEAD in a normal state, pointing to the latest commit in the main branch.

 In this image, the HEAD points to the latest commit and current checked-out branch on every commit in the current branch.

 HEAD is also a common state when working with multiple branches.

 In this situation, you have two branches, the main branch and a feature branch.
 Since you are checked out to the feature branch, HEAD points there.
 You can create this scenario with the following Git commands:

 git branch feature git checkout feature git commit -m “checked out to feature” git checkout Main git commit git commit -m “Latest commit” git checkout feature

 In Git, the detached HEAD state occurs when the HEAD does not point to a branch, but instead points to a specific commit or the remote repository.

 In both of the diagrams in the previous section, HEAD points to the most recent commit in the currently checked out branch, which is its normal state.
 In Git, you can also check out a particular commit, which results in the detached HEAD state.
 Continuing from the previous scenario, if you check out to the first commit on the main branch, you will see that HEAD is now detached.

 In this case, HEAD does not point to any branch—it references a commit.